adap/flower/baselines/power_of_choice/README.md

 > Note: If you use this baseline in your work, please remember to cite the original authors of the paper as well as the Flower paper.

-> :warning: This is the template to follow when creating a new Flower Baseline.
-Please follow the instructions in `EXTENDED_README.md`

-> :warning: Please follow the instructions carefully.
-You can see the [FedProx-MNIST baseline](https://github.com/adap/flower/tree/main/baselines/fedprox) as an example of a baseline that followed this guide.

-> :warning: Please complete the metadata section at the very top of this README.
-This generates a table at the top of the file that will facilitate indexing baselines.

 **Paper:** https://proceedings.mlr.press/v151/jee-cho22a.html

 **Authors:** Yae Jee Cho, Jianyu Wang, Gauri Joshi